idris-industry/ikan/README.md

 	idris --build ikan.ipkg
 ```

-move or symlink `ikan` to your path
+and then move or symlink generated bin `ikan` to your path

+# Sources

+Assets.idr : templates for new project ,etc

+Main.idr : main entry

 # Why named ikan

-kan extensions subsume all concepts in 1-dimensional category theory(by Mac Lane),and this project will use freer monads ,which is closely connected to kan extensions
+kan extensions subsume all concepts in 1-dimensional category theory(by Mac Lane),and this project will use freer monads ,which is closely connected to kan extensions.
+However,using ikan assume no knowledge of any category theory,you just have to be familiar with do notation and functional programming.

 # Planned functionality